avoutic/web-framework/MIGRATE.md

 * BREAK: SanityCheckInterface renamed to SanityCheckModule
 * BREAK: requirePresence for translations now defaults to false
 * BREAK: Account related service are broken up and now in Security namespace
+* BREAK: Promote composition instead of inheritance (protected to private)

 ### New Features
 * Saving new Entity objects with RepositoryCore now supported